rackerlabs/technical-blog/_posts/2016-04-30-Using-PowerShell-to-manage-Rackspace-Cloud-Security-Groups.md

 $lstSecGroups.security_groups | ConvertTo-Json -Depth 6
 ```

-But now comes now the fun part!
+But now comes the fun part!

 Let's create one new: